-The following video shows your point of view during the ride:
+The following video shows the experience of The Magic Carpets of Aladdin ride:

 Here’s a video that is for Pooh sized people (Plus size).
 It also gives an excellent view of what the seats look like, and it shows the decoration that you must step over in order to board the magic carpet ride car.
 If you need to, you can ask for your own row to sit in.
 It can’t be embedded here so you have to view it on YouTube here: https://www.youtube.com/watch?v=HTk6q875Kjo

 Join our facebook group!!!!